 Photo paper is similar to the premium color paper, only it has a thicker coating.
 This coating is specifically for inkjet printers and will not work in a laser printer.
-Other coatings will work in either type printer so may have a multipurpose label.
-They shouldn’t be confused with multipurpose paper.
+Other coatings will work in either type printer and should say so on the box.
+This shouldn’t be confused with multipurpose paper.

 The most common size papers around here are Letter (8.5×11), Legal (8.4×14), Ledger (11×17) and Statement (5.5x 8.5).
 Something to note is the last two standard sizes are double and half the letter size.